PixulMonk/PixulMonk/README.md

-## Hi there 👋
+## Hi, welcome to my profile!👋

-I'm a dental student with a passion for programming.
+I'm a **dental student with a passion for programming**.
+Exploring how technology can innovate healthcare and beyond.
+Currently building projects in Python, learning new technologies, and enjoying the journey from dental drills to code scripts!

 ### Skills
 <p align="left">